thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/Documentation/Arcade Machine + Games/Meeting Minutes/T1-2022/MM_GameTeam_30thJuly.md

 Minutes by: Morgaine Barter

-<b>Agenda</b>: Morgaine Barter
+**Agenda**: Morgaine Barter

 1. Trello decisions

 2. design document clean up

 3. ask if anyone has comfortability creating a character or visual assets for the game

 4. create a list of the visual assets we require for our game of choice, and add this information to the design doc for planning

 5. set another meeting for thursday to continue brainstorming

 6. make sure 5pm Monday is the best time for B.A.E.G team for stand-up meet

-<b>Announcements:</b>
+**Announcements:**

-<b>Discussion:</b>
+**Discussion:**

 | Name            | Intro to Programming | OOP                  | game making experience   |
 | --------------- | -------------------- | -------------------- | ------------------------ |